Olafcio1/ModrinthStats/README.md

 ## 🔨 Contributing
 Feel free to make any pull requests, I probably won't change much in the project, therefore I won't have to deal with merging :D

 How to setup the IDE, you ask-I used Notepad for this project xD.
-I mean you can use VS Code (most friendly), Notepad++ (tragic) or Sublime Text (fine)
+I mean you can use VS Codium (most friendly), Notepad++ (tragic) or Sublime Text (fine)